-C&C will then build the appropriate protections and safeguards necessary for the data.
+ITS will then build the appropriate protections and safeguards necessary for the data.
 The unit-specific policy also defines the various roles associated with Data Classification which are:

-As part of C&C’s systems and operations processes (SDLC & OPM) a Chart of Authorities (COA) is developed to ensure that all roles and responsibilities are assigned and clear.
+As part of ITS' systems and operations processes (SDLC & OPM) a Chart of Authorities (COA) is developed to ensure that all roles and responsibilities are assigned and clear.
 For a more detailed definition of the various roles, please click here.

 The full, unit-specific policy can be found here (.pdf).